BIMplan/leaflet/README.md

 Leaflet BIMplan creates building plan overlays from GeoJSON web services.

-This is a prototype viewer that is part of BIMStorm Data Independence.
+This is a prototype viewer that is part of BIMstorm Data Independence.

 This runs best on Chrome browsers.
 Other browsers work, but the equipment level plans do not render images yet.